Chapter 1: Chapter One

 Though Hermione had received his confirmation, she was still surprised to see the back of Draco Malfoy’s pale blond hair bent over a book under the shade of a sprawling oak when she arrived at the park.

-The afternoon was pleasant if overcast and windy, the air thick with the promise of rain, and this spot atop the hill was devoid of people except themselves which suited her just fine.
+The afternoon was pleasant if overcast and windy, the air thick with the promise of rain.
+This spot atop the hill was devoid of people except themselves which suited her just fine.
 She wasn’t sure how this conversation would go, and having laid awake the night before examining all of the possible reactions he could have to her news, she felt somewhat prepared for the backlash.
 Not having an audience certainly put her more at ease.

 Hermione settled on the bench next to him, and it was a few moments of awkward silence before she cleared her voice to speak.